Collapsing geometry of hyperk\"ahler 4-manifolds and applications: Introduction

 \textbf{Notations.} \begin{itemize} \item Given a metric space $(M,d)$ and a closed subset $E\subset M$, we denote \item We have various notations for Gromov-Hausdorff convergence:

 \item For a group $G$, we denote by $\mathfrak{Z}(G)$ the center of $G$. \item $\dR_+\equiv [0, \infty)\subset \dR$. \end{itemize}

 \

 {\bf Acknowledgements.} We are grateful to Vitali Kapovitch and Dmitri Panov for sharing their insight on Question \ref{q:removable-singularity}, and to Gao Chen for discussing the positive mass theorem for gravitational instantons.
 We thank Antoine Song for helpful conversations on related topics.
 We also thank Lorenzo Foscolo, Shouhei Honda, Shaosai Huang, Yuji Odaka and Yoshiki Oshima for useful comments, and Yuji Odaka for kind suggestions on the references.
+We are also indebted to the anonymous referee whose inspiring comments and suggestions substantially improved the exposition of the paper